High Quality QCD Axion at Gravitational Wave Observatories

 For our discussion, it is important to recall that gauge instantons generically break the original $U(1)$ PQ symmetry to a discrete $\mathbb{Z}_{N_{\text{DW}}}$ subgroup, where $N_{\text{DW}}$ is a model-dependent integer number related to the axion coupling to gluons.
-This means that the periodicity $2\pi f$ induced by the potential \eqref{eq:Hpot} can be smaller than the fundamental axion field range $2\pi f N_\text{DW}$ and thus the potential $V_a$ can feature $N_{\text{DW}}$ degenerate minima.
-In writing \eqref{eq:Hpot}, we have assumed that the periodicity induced by the heavy sector coincides with that of QCD instantons.
-This appears to be linked to the alignment of the two sectors, as is evidently the case in constructions which rely on a $\mathbb{Z}_2$ symmetry \cite{Hook:2019qoh} and in simple unification frameworks where SM and heavy sector fermions descend from the same fundamental representation of a higher-rank gauge group~\cite{Gherghetta:2016fhp,Agrawal:2017ksf}.
+Therefore the periodicity $2\pi f$ induced by the potential \eqref{eq:Hpot} can be smaller than the fundamental axion field range $2\pi f N_\text{DW}$ and the potential $V_a$ can feature $N_{\text{DW}}$ degenerate minima.
+In writing \eqref{eq:Hpot}, we assumed that the periodicity induced by the heavy sector coincides with that of QCD instantons.
+This appears to be linked to the requirement of alignment between the two sectors, as is evidently the case in constructions with a $\mathbb{Z}_2$ symmetry \cite{Hook:2019qoh} and in simple unification frameworks where SM and heavy sector fermions descend from the same fundamental representation of a higher-rank gauge group~\cite{Gherghetta:2016fhp,Agrawal:2017ksf}.
 This feature implies that the low-energy QCD-induced potential does not lift the degeneracy of the $N_{\text{DW}}$ minima.

-On general grounds, however, we may expect further contributions to the axion potential, misaligned with $V_a$.
-Independently of their specific origin, a typical contribution of this kind can be written as
+Generically, however, we may expect further contributions to the axion potential, misaligned with $V_a$.
+Independently of its specific origin, such a contribution can be written as